vanvalenlab/bebi205/bebi205/syllabus.md

     - Final presentation or report

 ### Journal Club
 Each student will lead a ~20 presentation on a paper assigned for a given week.
-A sign up sheet will be available on Canvas.
+A sign up sheet is posted on Canvas.
+Please sign up by the end of the day on April 5.

 ## Compute Resources
 ## Academic Integrity